 “Michael did a terrific job drawing on real world experiences and working with students to share solutions with each other.”

-“Michael is easy to listen to and took the time and care of questions.”
+“Michael is easy to listen to and really took the time to answer any questions.”

+Taylor, D., M. Childers, J. Manzo, F. Manzo IV, and R. Bruno.
+The State of the Unions 2018: A Profile of Unionization in Milwaukee, in Wisconsin, and in America.
+Midwest Economic Policy Institute, 2018.

-Bruno, R., M. Childers, F. Manzo IV, J. Manzo, and D. Taylor.
+Manzo, J., M. Childers, D. Taylor, F. Manzo IV, and R. Bruno.
 The State of the Unions 2017: A Profile of Unionization in Milwaukee, in Wisconsin, and in America.
 Midwest Economic Policy Institute, 2017.

-Bruno, R., M. Childers, F. Manzo IV, J. Manzo, and D. Taylor.
-The State of the Unions 2018: A Profile of Unionization in Milwaukee, in Wisconsin, and in America.
-Midwest Economic Policy Institute, 2018.